black-sonic/commit-daily/README.md

-# Commit Harian untuk Gitcoin
+# Daily Commit Log
-Repo ini digunakan untuk latihan commit harian.
+This repository is used for practicing and tracking daily commit activity.